-Each Class I director nominee is up for election for a two-year term.
-Joseph Keough, who was appointed to the Board in June 2019, is standing for election as a Class II director with a term expiring at the 2021 Annual Meeting.
-Each director nominee was a director during 2019 (except Ms. Mooney) and attended at least 75% of the aggregate of all meetings of the Board and of all Board committees on which they sit.
+Each Class II director nominee is up for election for a two-year term.
+Each director nominee was a director during 2020 (except Mr. Lord, who was appointed to the Board on February 17, 2021) and attended at least 75% of the aggregate of all meetings of the Board and of all Board committees on which they sit.